ProjectSidewalk/SidewalkWebpage/README.md

 On the first run of IntelliJ IDEA, make sure to select the Scala plugin.
 In addition, we recommend installing the [Play Routes](https://plugins.jetbrains.com/plugin/10053-play-routes/), [i18n support](https://plugins.jetbrains.com/plugin/12981-i18n-support/), and [HOCON](https://plugins.jetbrains.com/plugin/10481-hocon) plugins.

 To install the plugins, open IDEA and select `File -> Settings`.
 In the Settings window, select the `Plugins` option on the left sidebar and then `Marketplace` (on top menubar).
 In the "search area" (textfield next to magnifying glass):
-- Type in "play routes" and select "Play Routes" by Tomáš Milata (31.6K downloads with 3.72 star rating at the time of writing).
+- Type in "play routes" and select "Play Routes" by Tomáš Milata (31.6K downloads with 3.72-star rating at the time of writing).
 Hit the `Install` button.
-- Type in "i18n support" and install the "i18n support" plugin by i18nPlugin (10.6K downloads with 4.56 star rating)
+- Type in "i18n support" and install the "i18n support" plugin by i18nPlugin (10.6K downloads with 4.56-star rating)
-- Type in "hocon" and install the "HOCON" plugin by Roman Janusz *et al.* (739.8K downloads with 3.54 star rating)
+- Type in "hocon" and install the "HOCON" plugin by Roman Janusz *et al.* (739.8K downloads with 3.54-star rating)

 #### Database tools
 To look at and run queries on your database, you will want to install a database client.
 [Valentina Studio](https://www.valentina-db.com/en/valentina-studio-overview) is a good cross-platform database client.
 People also like using [Postico](https://eggerapps.at/postico/) for Mac or [PGAdmin](https://www.pgadmin.org/download/) on Windows/Mac.